Natiqmammad/TestEditor/README.md

 ### ApexLang Prototype Interpreter

 The repository ships with a tiny prototype interpreter that understands the MVP syntax described in the design document.
-Point it at an ApexLang source file containing a single `fn apex() { return <expr>; }` function to evaluate the arithmetic expression:
+Point it at an ApexLang source file containing a single `fn apex() { return <expr>; }` function to evaluate the arithmetic expression.
+The evaluator now understands both integer and floating-point literals, widens mixed arithmetic automatically, and supports `%` modulo semantics alongside the basic `+ - * /` operators:

 ```bash
 cargo run --bin afns -- apex --input examples/apex/demo.apx